kutlinho/Kodlama.io-JavaCamp/README.md

 # Kodlama.io-JavaCamp
-My homeworks during the JavaCamp will be remain here.
+My homeworks during the JavaCamp will remain here.